sarahlotspeich/paRkpal/README.md

 # nationalpaRkpalettes
-Beautiful R color palettes inspired by the US National Parks
+R color palettes inspired by the US National Parks

+### Install
+To install the package, run the following in your `R` console: `devtools::install_github("sarahlotspeich/nationalpaRkpelettes")`.